 The entire staff of Fresh Meadow did a terrific job hosting the event.

 Despite challenges from the weather, Joe Gardener had the course in pristine condition.
 Head pro Danny Balin, and his assistants James Cunha, Ted Hines and Cody Homer, did a great job with the rules and scoring.
-Eric Wolfrey, and his clubhouse staff, provided first class food service, while Jose in the locker room and Doug on the first tee did a great job managing our 85 player field.
+Eric Wolfrey, and his clubhouse staff, provided first class food service, and Jose in the locker room and Doug on the first tee did a great job managing our 85 player field.
 Our guest starter Charles Weissman, and all our volunteers, put in long hours and were instrumental in keeping the golf course moving at a three and a half hour pace both days.

 From 1925 through 1930, Gene Sarazen served as the head pro at Fresh Meadow, where he made golf history on the club’s original A.W.
 Tilinghast course in Flushing.